fullmetalbrackets/blog/src/content/blog/setting-up-jellyfin-in-docker.md

 | `volumes`                      | Here we're mapping local directories (left of the colon) to directories inside the container (right of the colon), change this to your own local paths. |
 | `restart`                      | This tells Docker under what circumstances to restart the container when it is stopped -- the options are `no`, `always`, `on-failure` and `unless-stopped`. |

-If you'd like to use hardware acceleration, <a href="https://jellyfin.org/docs/general/administration/hardware-acceleration" target="_blank" rel="noreferrer noopener">see this part of the Jellyfin documentation</a>.
+If you'd like to use hardware acceleration, <a href="https://jellyfin.org/docs/general/administration/hardware-acceleration" target="_blank" data-umami-event="setup-jellyfin-docs-hw-accel">see this part of the Jellyfin documentation</a>.
 If the machine you're hosting Jellyfin on has an Intel CPU, there's a good chance is supports Quick Sync and you should let Jellyfin use it.
 To do so, add the following option to your docker compose:

 ```yaml
 devices: